Buakaw Banchamek

 The story

-"He kicks like he is swinging a baseball bat.
-There is nothing technical about it.
-It is just power, and he is going to break you."— Mike Zambidis, after their 2007 fight
+"He kicks like he's swinging a baseball bat.
+There's nothing technical about it — it's just power, and he's going to break you."— Mike Zambidis, on facing Buakaw

 Career timeline